 Lampokhari/Aritar Lake is one of the natural lake in Sikkim and recently artificially constructed for the tourism.
 Altitude of 4600 ftit is the only lake with boating facility in Sikkim.
 Aritar Gumpa or Monastery is famous for its traditional architecture, carved and painted murals, rare manuscript and artifacts.

 Sillery Gaon/Pedong/Icchegaon are villages in West Bengal which offer an excellent view of Mount Kunchenjunga.
-These are quite locations along the Silk Route tour which is being promoted as part of village tourism.
+These are quite locations along the trail which is being promoted as part of village tourism.
 These places does not have much activity but one can visit Damsang Fort Ruins, Sangchen Dorjee Monastery and the Cross Hill.
 The Cross Hill commands a glorious view of the facing mountains and you can get a glimpse of Tibet and the People's Republic of Chinese border and also a perfect sunset point.

 Copyright © 2021 Explore Sikkim - All Rights Reserved.